kanboard/kanboard/doc/gantt-chart-projects.markdown

 - This Gantt chart is available in the project management section
 - Only project administrators and administrators can access to this section
 - Project administrators will see only projects where they are members
+- Private projects are not shown on this chart

 ![Gantt Chart for all projects](http://kanboard.net/screenshots/documentation/gantt-chart-all-projects.png)